trizin/NFT-Marketplace-on-Avalanche/README.md

 ### Withdraw Token

-Call the `withdrawToken` function of the Auction contract.
+Simply call the `withdrawToken` function of the Auction contract and show an alert when the transaction gets mined.

 ```js
 async withdrawToken() {